Brow Lift – Patient Info

 A brow lift provides similar effects as a facelift, only the procedure is focussed on the brows and forehead opposed to the middle and lower part of the face.
 It is commonly chosen in combination with a facelift though, although it is no requirement to benefit from the aesthetic improvements a facelift can provide.

 Having a brow lift may reverse the effects of sagging brows and make the underlying tissues of your forehead tighter.
 It could provide you with a more youthful upper part of the face, although results may vary on the type of brow lift procedure you are having.

 The brow lift can be a good surgical option for patients suffering from a sagging or low eyebrow position, which can create a sad or grumpy appearance.
 The patient could also be suffering from deep horizontal lines in the forehead, frown lines between the eyebrows or excess tissue hanging over the eyes.

-Please note that only experienced board-certified cosmetic surgeons can determine if a brow lift will help you achieve your aesthetic goals.
+Please note that only experienced board-certified cosmetic surgerys can determine if a brow lift will help you achieve your aesthetic goals.
 The surgeon in question must also be experienced in various techniques, as the technique used during the surgery can have a serious impact on the outcome of your procedure.

 How Do I Know If I Am a Good Candidate?

-As stated earlier, only a board certified cosmetic surgeon will be able to determine if a brow lift will improve the aesthetics of your face.
+As stated earlier, only a board certified cosmetic surgery will be able to determine if a brow lift will improve the aesthetics of your face.
 Even though patients can decide to book an appointment for a brow lift if they struggle with sagging brows, the end decision to go ahead or not always lies with the surgeon.